LaresLLC/SuperSharpShares/README.md

 SuperSharpShares is a tool designed to automate enumerating domain shares, allowing for quick verification of accessible shares by your associated domain account.

 ## What is it?
 SuperSharpShares came about somewhat unexpectedly - it was never intended for a public release and was not initially developed with that goal in mind.
 Originally, it served as a solution within a more intricate tool we created that remains unreleased (for now, never say never) to quickly enumerate available shares and perform other analyses.
-On internal pen tests and insider threats, we've had a lot of success with [Snaffler](https://github.com/SnaffCon/Snaffler) (with tuning for insider threats) but wanted something .net based that ran quickly to enumerate access control on shares as a standard user from a domain connected machine thus SuperSharpShares was born.
+On internal pen tests and insider threats, we've had a lot of success with [Snaffler](https://github.com/SnaffCon/Snaffler) (with tuning for insider threats) but wanted something .net based that ran quickly and easily to enumerate access control on shares as a standard user from a domain connected machine thus SuperSharpShares was born.

 ## Usage
-SuperSharpShares takes no arguments and simply runs from a domain-connected machine or a runas session.
+SuperSharpShares takes no arguments and runs from a domain-connected machine or a runas session.
+Execute in CMD or PS, or it will simply close after execution.
+If you wish to save the results, include a > results.txt, which will then echo the console to the txt file.
 ```
 C:\Users\User\Desktop>SuperSharpShares.exe
 Number of threads: 2